 Although the unit incorporates a number of interesting features that aren’t always seen on other garbage disposals, it has a mixed customer review rating.
 As a matter of fact, roughly half of the individuals who have purchased this machine absolutely love it.

 The other half have reported a number of problems with its performance related to reliability issues.
-It’s rather uncommon to see such mixed reviews, especially when they seem to be polar opposites of each other, but it is worth noting.
+It’s rather uncommon to see such mixed reviews, especially when they seem to be polar opposites, but it is worth noting.

 - It can be connected to the dishwasher.